chromaui/chromatic-docs/index.md

 ## Next: Setup and publish

-⬆️Setup Chromatic to publish your Storybook.
+Setup Chromatic to publish your Storybook.
 It takes less than 2 minutes.

 <a class="btn primary round" href="/setup">Read next chapter</a>